Bayesian Latent Class Regression with Interpretable Binary Profiles: Discussion

+\textbf{Code and data availability.} Code and data are available at \url{https://github.com/BayesianModels01/Bayesian-Latent-Class-Regression-with-Interpretable-Binary-Profiles}.
+The repository includes implementations of the methods used in the paper, scripts for the simulation studies and real-data applications, as well as the datasets and visualization code used in the numerical experiments.

-This research was partially supported by the National Institutes of Health (grant ID R01ES035625), by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), by the Office of Naval Research (N00014-21-1-2510; N00014-24-1-2626) and by NSF grants DMS-2210796 and IIS-2426762.
-The authors thank Otso Ovaskainen and Patrik Lauha for helpful comments.
+\textbf{Acknowledgments.} This research was partially supported by the National Institutes of Health (R01ES035625), by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (856506), by the National Science Foundation (NSF IIS-2426762, DMS-2210796), and by the Office of Naval Research (N00014-24-1-2626).